vmchien217/dagger/hilt/migration-guide.md

 ## 1. Migrate the `Application`

-The first thing to change will be to migrate your `Application` and `@Singleton` component to the generated Hilt `ApplicationComponent`.
-To do this, we’ll first want to make sure that everything that is installed in your current component is installed in the Hilt `ApplicationComponent`.
+The first thing to change will be to migrate your `Application` and `@Singleton` component to the generated Hilt `SingletonComponent`.
+To do this, we’ll first want to make sure that everything that is installed in your current component is installed in the Hilt `SingletonComponent`.

 ### Migrating a `Component`

-To migrate the Application, we need to migrate everything in the pre-existing `@Singleton` component to the `ApplicationComponent`.
+To migrate the Application, we need to migrate everything in the pre-existing `@Singleton` component to the `SingletonComponent`.

 #### a.
 Handle the modules

-First, we should install all of the modules into the `ApplicationComponent`.
+First, we should install all of the modules into the `SingletonComponent`.
-This can be done by annotating each module currently installed in your component with `@InstallIn(ApplicationComponent.class)`.
+This can be done by annotating each module currently installed in your component with `@InstallIn(SingletonComponent.class)`.
 If there are a lot of modules, instead of changing all of those now, you can create and install a single aggregator `@Module` class that includes all of the current modules.
 This is just a temporary solution, however, since in order to take full advantage of